javier1234559/Javier1234559/README.md

 I'm **Javier**,a developer from Vietnam.
 I'm passionate about web development and software, and I enjoy using technology to solve problems and create new things.

-I have experience in `Javascript`, `Java` and I'm always looking to learn more and expand my knowledge.
-Some of my recent projects include my projects, and you can find more about them on my GitHub page or visit my portfolio website at https://javier1234559.github.io/Javersy-Portfolio/
+My main languages i use for programing are `Javascript`, `Java` and I'm always looking to learn more and expand my knowledge.
+Some of my recent projects , and you can find more about them on my GitHub page or visit my portfolio website at https://javier1234559.github.io/Javersy-Portfolio/

 ![](https://komarev.com/ghpvc/?username=javier1234559&label=PROFILE+VIEWS&color=0e75b6&style=for-the-badge)